 |Masjid Khadeeja||Masjid Al-Noor|

-To ask the Imaam a question, please click here to post a question on the Imaam’s website: ‘Know Your Deen’
+To ask the Imaam a question, please email the address below.

 You can reach the Executive Committee by using the email address below.
 However, for all general questions, inquiries, and feedback, please use the Contact Us page.